Wednesday, December 18, 2013

 Also, I want to add, I was not there in 1967 during the riots at Compton’s Cafeteria but we would go by and look in the window, not daring to go in.
 I hear about Stonewall being the first for the community to stand up in 1969, but they were not the first.
 Compton’s Cafeteria deserves that recognition.
 The movie The Screaming Queens portrayed that event very well.

-Janice: I am very happy; just 6 months ago I joined the Democratic Women’s of North Carolina as the first transgender member, I was also was elected in 2013 as a delegate representing the 12th Congressional District.
-The support I get from my friends is amazing because I am accepted as an equal and that is all I ask.
+Janice: Yes, I am very happy.
+Six months ago, I joined the Democratic Women of North Carolina as the first transgender member, and in 2013, I was elected as a delegate representing the 12th Congressional District.
+The support I get from my friends and community is incredible, and I’m accepted as an equal.
+That’s all I’ve ever wanted.

 All the photos: courtesy of Janice Covington.